 Vein disease generally occurs in the legs.
 When the valves in the veins fail, it can prevent the blood from flowing properly and may cause the blood to pool or flow backwards.
 This will then cause varicose or spider veins, the first symptoms of vein disease.
 You may experience twisted, swollen, or discolored veins.
-Other symptoms include itchiness, pain, fatigue, heaviness, or achiness.
+Other symptoms of venous insufficiency include itchiness, pain, fatigue, heaviness, or achiness.
 You can also experience overall swelling of the legs and ankles.

 Conservative Venous Insufficiency Treatment for Vein Disease

 The main treatment is compression stockings.
 An oral medication (by prescription) called Vasculera has also been found to help with symptoms of vein disease.
 Other ways to treat the symptoms of vein disease like venous insufficiency include: